 IoT and Wearable Devices

 IoT stands for Internet of Things.
-The networking capability permits information to be sent and received from devices and objects.
+The networking capability permits information sent and received from devices and objects.
 Wearable devices impact user health profoundly.

-Wearable technology devices refine preemptive care techniques, disease management, and patient diagnostics through mobile apps, predictive analytics, and hardware.
-Since 2016, when Apple announced the launch of ResearchKit and CareKit to complement the Apple Watch Series 3, it has been clear that wearable devices will play a significant role in the way we think about health and how we respond.
+Through mobile apps, predictive analytics, and hardware, wearable technology devices refine preemptive care techniques, disease management, and patient diagnostics.
+Since 2016, when Apple announced the launch of ResearchKit and CareKit to complement the Apple Watch Series 3, it has been clear that wearable devices will play a significant role in how we think about health and respond.

 By 2018, there were interconnected wearable apps for almost everything.
 Physical wearable products send data to mobile apps or websites for recommendations and analysis that help manage life-threatening conditions better.